Be the change you wish

-Step by step, more information comes available about the state of the clothing industry.
-The 2017 Ellen McArthur Foundation report on the clothing industry and the Pulse Report of the Global Fashion Agenda are two worthwhile publications.
+Slowly, more information comes available about the state of the clothing industry.
+The 2017 Ellen McArthur Foundation report on the clothing industry and the annual Pulse Report of the Global Fashion Agenda are two worthwhile publications.
 SKOT has done extensive research and also looked at its own possibilities to contribute to a positive impact.
 This has led to our vision as shown below.

-SKOT wants to take continuous steps towards positive impact in terms of materials and production.
-With respect to materials, many results have already been achieved for the first step, the elimination of harmful substances.
+SKOT takes continuous steps towards positive impact in terms of materials and production.
+With respect to materials: many results have already been achieved for the first step, the elimination of harmful substances.
 By using organic cotton, the use of insecticides and pesticides is prevented.
-The use of formaldehyde is minimal.
-We want to stop this completely in the future.
-A minimum amount of plastics is used, we are also looking for alternatives there.
-The next step is to extend the life of the SKOT fabrics, and then to increase the proportion of recycled material in SKOT shirts.
-These measures ensure that fewer and fewer raw materials are needed.
-Ultimately, it should be possible to offer a completely circular product, whose footprint on the earth is minimal.
+Our interlining is formaldehyde-free.
+A minimum amount of plastics is used, we are increasing the use of recycled polyester here.
+The next step we took was to increase the share of recycled material in SKOT shirts.
+In the future, we want to start re-use the SKOT fabrics.
+These measures ensure that less raw materials are needed.
+Ultimately, it should be possible to offer a completely circular product, with a minimal footprint on the earth.

 “Transparency is essential for trust.
 And trust is the first step towards change.”

 The clothing industry is extremely polluting.
-At the same time, not many people know that this is the case, and even fewer people know exactly what this means.
+At the same time, only few people know this is the case, and even fewer people know exactly what this means.
 Let alone know alternatives to solve it.
 SKOT was founded with these motives.
 One of the most important things to improve this negativity is to give information.
 That is why SKOT wants to lead the way in transparency.

 Why is SKOT able to offer a shirt for € 79, while it costs € 159 in traditional retail?
 It’s pretty simple.
 SKOT works directly with factories and sells directly online to consumers.
 In this way we cut unnecessary links from the chain, which increase costs.
 We put the savings in the product and offer it at a competitive price.